AgnosPCB/documentation/docs/how_to/Inspection_workflow.md

 ![REF dimensions](../assets/v7/uui-ref_livepreview-dimensions.png)

 #### Stitching

-In larger PCBAs, the camera field of view may be insufficient to capture the entire board in a single image.
-In these cases, the system captures multiple images across the PCB and automatically stitches them together using AI into a single image ready for inspection.
+For larger PCBAs, the camera field of view may not be sufficient to capture the entire board in a single image.
+In these cases, the system captures multiple images and automatically stitches them together using AI into a single image ready for inspection.

 ![Stitching process](../assets/stitching.png){width=600, .center}

-In case you can not determine how many images are needed to cover your PCBA/panel, you can place your PCBA/panel in the middle of the inspection area and press the **AUTO** button.
-The system will scan the PCBA/panel and
-**set the optimal proportions automatically.**
+If you are unsure how many images are required to cover your PCBA/panel, place it in the center of the inspection area and press the **AUTO** button.
+The system will scan the PCBA/panel and **set the optimal configuration automatically.**

 ![REF AUTO button](../assets/v7/uui-ref_livepreview-auto.png){.center}

 In the lower area of the window you can set/unset the grid in the live preview and set the exposure to take the image.